ciresdem/cudem/docs/example_grits.md

 # Automatic gridding and filtering of Multibeam data

-First, we use the 'multibeam' fetches module as a datalist entry in a waffles command to fetch and grid the multibeam data in our region, the using that result as a datalist entry in a waffles command to grid the data using the 'IDW' waffles gridding module.
+First, we use the 'multibeam' fetches module as a datalist entry in a waffles command to fetch and grid the multibeam data in our region, then using that result as a datalist entry in a waffles command to grid the data using the 'IDW' waffles gridding module.

 ```